karllhughes/learn/_posts/2022-06-09-5-technical-writing-services-compared.md

 ### Jono Bacon - Technical Communities

-Last on the list (but most certainly not least), [Jono Bacon](https://www.jonobacon.com/) provides high quality writing services to industries in technical communities.
+Last on the list (but most certainly not least), [Jono Bacon](https://www.jonobacon.com/) provides high-quality writing services to industries in technical communities.
 And when we say ‘communities,’ we mean actual online communities.
 Forums, dev blogs, and other types of online communities are the sole focus of Bacon’s expertise.

 Jono offers services that include: